ehennenfent/vpsconfig/README.md

 # VPS Config

-A collection of minimalist Ansible playbooks and other tooling for setting up VPS instances from scratch.
+A minimalist Ansible playbook for setting up VPS instances from scratch.

+* To setup a DigitalOcean Droplet: *
+`./setup.sh <IP>`